 Related article: How to Develop Your Thought Leadership Platform

-5. Stand out from your competitors
+5. Stand out from your competitors.

 Because of the amount of time and effort that goes into writing quality blog posts, not every company has the resources to consistently put out content.
-A reliable and well written blog can help distinguish you from competitors in the eyes of consumers.
+A reliable and well-written blog can help distinguish you from competitors in the eyes of consumers.
 Posting industry insight or employee stories, can you give your company a layer of personality.
 This is especially beneficial if you’re in an industry that does not typically have personalities attached to your services.

-6. Increase your SEO
+6. Increase your SEO.

-How to effectively publish more high-quality content
+How to publish more high-quality content without sacrificing quality

 Assess your current content strategy.